- Yoga & Ayurveda Reisen

 You will find that sound is a big part of traditional Indian yoga and that it will accompany us through the structured days: during meditation we will recite a mantra in silence, in the yoga class a mantra will be the theme of the class, during the Fire Puja we will sing a complete set of ancient Vedic mantras and prayers.

 Before meals we will honor the meal with the Bhojan mantra, and the evening program consists of the Ganga Art – the light ceremony on the Ganges and an energetic kirtan circle.

 But during the course you will not only participate in the activities, but also learn the theory behind the Sanskrit sounds.
 We will teach you mantra and Kirtans and their meaning.
 Practice with you how to sing them and tell you when to use them.

 This will take the form of classes as well as excursions: we will attend famous ceremonies on the river Ganga, meet real Indian yogis who introduce us to the mystery of Nada Yoga, knowledgeable musicians will explain Indian instruments to us, we will have harmonium classes and finally lead the evening Kirtan ourselves..

 This course is for:

 - Yoga teachers who want to incorporate the science and beauty of the mantra into their classes

 - everyone who loves sound and feels a special connection to the vibrations of Vedic mantras and prayers.

 - all who want to experience Mantra and Kirtan in the spiritual atmosphere of an Indian ashram

-- For registered Yoga Teachers of the Yoga Alliance who want to receive certified training hours
+- For registered Yoga Teachers of the Yoga Alliance who want to receive certified training lessons

 - Theory and Science of Sound